rakinne/osprey/v1/README.md

         - ALTER DATABASE - modifies a database.
         - CREATE TABLE - creates a new table.

-## Design
+## General Design

-Web server with live chat
+Web server
+    - presents a chatroom
-    - present chat with keyboard input and potential for N users at once
+    - multiple participants on server at once
+    - can write messages